Standard & Poor's cuts Puerto Rico's financing arm, says default certain

-NEW YORK, July 14 (Reuters) - Standard & Poor’s cut the credit rating of Puerto Rico’s Government Development Bank (GDB) to ‘CC’ from ‘CCC-’ on Tuesday, saying a near-term default at the U.S. territory’s financing arm was a virtual certainty.
+NEW YORK (Reuters) - Standard & Poor’s cut the credit rating of Puerto Rico’s Government Development Bank (GDB) to ‘CC’ from ‘CCC-’ on Tuesday, saying a near-term default at the U.S. territory’s financing arm was a virtual certainty.

 The downgrade comes after the GDB said it may seek to buy back up to $4 billion of notes at below par as the U.S. commonwealth attempts to restructure up to $72 billion in debt, according to a regulatory filing on Friday.